 Reebok Ice Creams

 Anyone born in the last 10 years, look away!
-Long before he would go on to collaborate with the likes of Chanel (hyperlink), Pharrell Williams linked up with Reebok to unleash the Ice Cream on the world.
-Available in a selection of garish all-over prints and eye-searing colourways (and occasionally both if you were lucky!), the Ice Cream is better left in the 2000s along with shutter shades and ghost-riding the whip.
+Long before he would go on to collaborate with the likes of Chanel, Pharrell Williams linked up with Reebok to unleash the Ice Cream on the world.
+Available in a selection of garish all-over prints and eye-searing colourways (and occasionally both if you were lucky!), the Ice Cream is better left in the 2000s, along with shutter shades and ghost-riding the whip.

 Bonus Entry: Adam Brandejs’ Animatronic Flesh Shoe

-If you don't yet feel horrified, this should do the trick.
+If you don’t yet feel horrified, this should do the trick.
 In fact, this so-called ‘Animatronic Flesh Shoe’ from artist Adam Brandejs will give you nightmares.
-Created using latex models taken from Brandejs’ own skin, with hair added for extra realism, this ‘shoe’ is even more disturbing in real life with its internal motors to twitch and pulse as if it is actually alive.
-Uhhh, gross.
+Created using latex models taken from Brandejs’ own skin, with hair added for extra realism, this ‘shoe’ is even more disturbing in real life, with its internal motors twitching and pulsing as if it were actually alive.
+Gross.